bigcommerce/catalyst/docs/environment-variables.md

 #### Carts

 The call to the carts feature of the Management API generates checkout redirect URLs.
-This dependency will be removed in a future version of Catalyst.
+We will remove this dependency in a future version of Catalyst.

 #### Customer Login